 I’ve downloaded the Windows 8 Developer Preview ISO which is available for free and installed it on my Parallels Workstation 6 virtual machine.
 I’ve stopped using VirtualBox because there was an incompatibility and I had to make the switch.
 The Windows 8 installation is quite similar to Windows 7 but the biggest change would be the Start menu.
 The Windows 8 Start Menu takes over the whole screen rather than just displaying a bar with shortcuts.

 When I am done messing around with Windows 8, embarrassingly I couldn’t find the Shut down button!
 After a bit of effort, I discovered how to shut down in Windows 8.
-If you’re at the Start page, you will need to go to Desktop first.
-Then move the mouse cursor to the most bottom left on the screen where the Windows Start button is without clicking on it.

 A menu will automatically appear showing Settings, Devices, Share, Search and Start.
 Click on the Settings menu.